Table of Contents

 - Season 3 – July 4, 2019 (20 months later)

 - Season 4 – May 27, 2022 (35 months later)

 That's an average of about 23.5 months in between seasons, but that also includes a three-year pandemic gap.
-Still, even star David Harbour said that he expects the final season to release in 2024, which is where 23.5 months would put it.
-That would be around May-June 2024, two years after the release of Season 4.
+Still, even star David Harbour said that he expects the final season to be released in 2024, which is where 23.5 months would put it.
+That would be around May to June 2024, two years after the release of Season 4.

 The good news is that Ross Duffer already revealed when they will start writing the final season.
 “We're going to take a little vacation in July,” Ross Duffer told Steve Weintraub of Collider, “And then we're going to come back.
 I know that the writer's room is going to start in that first week of August.”